The Best SEO Software for Small Business: What Actually Works in 2025.

 Consider that you are attempting to rank your local bakery as the best wedding cakes in Denver.
 Lacking tools, you are just throwing darts in the dark.
 You can:

-• Identify specifically what your competitors are ranking (and steal their most valuable ones)
+• Identify specifically what your competitors are ranking for (and steal their most valuable ones)

 • You need to know what is working by tracking your rankings each week.